Business Loan Eligibility – 9 Things to Know

 In this way, easy-to-manage lines of credit are often a plus rather than a negative.
 One example is company credit cards that can be used sensibly for business transactions and paid regularly to create a record of reliable payments.

-Companies with no credit history whatsoever are often regarded as just as risky as those with a poor credit score, as they do not provide prospective lenders with any data to show reliability.
+Companies with no credit history are often regarded as just as risky as those with a poor credit score, as they do not provide prospective lenders with any data to show reliability.

 Companies that are very young, as well as those that are sole traders or partnerships, will also have their personal credit history strongly taken into account.
 For more information, see “Personal Credit History” later in this guide.